keithdunnett/sgminer-recipes/HOWTOs/BUILD_A_GPU_MINING_RIG.md

 This is the output we want to see before sgminer is (hopefully) ready to start mining.

-# Chapter 2: Dual Boot Win10 + Ubuntu mining rig
+# Chapter 2: Operating Systems: Dual Boot Win10 + Ubuntu mining rig

 We are, essentially, building a Linux rig.
 However, for the AMD RX470 and RX480 at least, you'll need Windows for the Polaris Bios Editor and also for ATiFlash 2.74, so you're faced with the choices of making Windows available on the rig itself or moving the GPUs to a Windows rig in order to flash them.
 For my purposes I'm going to set this rig up to dual-boot between Windows 10 Pro (which will mainly be used for flashing) and Ubuntu 16.04.1 for general mining use.

-Installing and using Windows is not generally a priority aspect of setting up a Linux mining rig, but if you want the ability to flash RX470s and RX480s in place with ATiFlash, or use the Polaris Bios Editor, or simply evaluate both Windows and Linux on the same hardware, a dual boot setup may well be indicated.

 To achieve that, we install Windows first and Linux second.
 This page examines the process I used of installing Win 7 Professional with an OEM licence, updating it, taking a clone of it for posterity and then upgrading it to Windows 10 Professional, followed by getting Windows 10 to dual-boot with Ubuntu 16.04.1 LTS.
 Those who have Windows 10 installed may wish to skip to the section on setting up dual boot.